 For seasons with a limited license allocation, a lottery draw system is utilized to distribute available licenses.
 Applicants may apply for up to 2 units for each draw of each season.
 Nonresidents are allocated 8% of the number of resident licenses for spring prairie units west of the Missouri River and 8% of the resident licenses for the fall Black Hills season.
 Nonresidents are also eligible for fall west river prairie licenses.
 Half of resident permits are allocated to resident landowners who qualify for landowner preference.
 The initial phase of the first drawing for a season is limited to applicants with preference points.
 A preference point is gained when an applicant is unsuccessful for their first draw, first choice during a previous year's application and choose to purchase a preference point.
-Applicants also have the option of purchasing just preference points are drawn, applications from all applicants are added to the pool.
+Applicants also have the option of purchasing just preference points in any given year.
+If licenses are available after all applicants with preference points are drawn, applications from all applicants are added to the pool.
 Up to three rounds of drawings are conducted if all licenses are not allocated.
 After the third draw, licenses are distributed on a first come first served basis.
 See wild turkey hunting applications for full details on eligibility and season specific requirements.